-Hong Kong police fire tear gas to disperse harbor-front protesters
+Hong Kong protesters in standoff with police after tear gas breaks up rally

 Protesters are angry about what they see as creeping Chinese interference in Hong Kong, a former British colony that returned to Chinese rule in 1997 under a “one country, two systems” formula intended to guarantee freedoms that are not enjoyed on the mainland.

 China denies meddling.
-It has accused foreign governments, including the United States and Britain, of inciting the unrest.
+It has accused foreign governments, including the United States and Britain, of stirring up trouble.

 Writing by Nick Macfie; Editing by Lincoln Feast and Kenneth Maxwell